Board of Directors

 Jamie received her Master of Business Administration and Bachelor of Science in Business Administration from Longwood University.
 She is a graduate of the Virginia Executive Institute and the Virginia Public Safety Leadership Institute.

-Shawn Casey,
+Shawn Casey

 Cannabis Public Health Advisory Council